stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

     RNABase => printRNA seq
 ```

-By pattern matching on the first value of the dependent pair, we could
+By pattern matching on the first value of the dependent pair we could
-determine, whether the second value is a list of RNA bases or
+determine, whether the second value is an RNA or DNA sequence.
-a list of DNA bases.
 In the first case, we had to transcribe the
 sequence first, in the second case, we could invoke `printRNA` directly.

+In a more interesting scenario, we would *translate* the RNA sequence
+to the corresponding protein sequence.
+Still, this example shows
+how to deal with a simplified real world scenario: Data may be
+encoded differently and coming from different sources.
+By using precise
+types, we are forced to first convert values to the correct
+format.
+Failing to do so leads to a compile time exception instead of
+an error at runtime or - even worse - the program silently running
+a bogus computation.

 ### Dependent Records vs Sum Types